 David Lynn (Linn), Laird of Loch Lynn (Scotland); born abt 1640 in Kilmacrenan, County Donegal,Ulster Province, Ireland.
 He supposedly descendant of John Lynn (1585-?) of Loch Lynn, Ayrshire?, Scotland and may be patriarch of the line of Margaret Lynn Lewis (1693-1773).
 This line needs work, particularly source citations and understanding of history and political geography of Scotland and Ireland, though it has apparently been the subject of various research previously.
 See Wikipedia: "Ulster Scots people" and Wikipedia: "Plantations of Ireland" Any lineage should be considered speculative and unproven.
 There is substantial apparent conflict and discrepancy among the various secondary sources concerning the Lynn(Linn)/Lewis/Patton families and lines.
 Disagreement about EVERYTHING: Names, places, children, dates, spouses, etc. So far, I have not seen a shred of primary evidence that would even begin to clarify the confusion.
 It is so bad that it looks like people are just guessing; it is a mess.
 I have not had a chance to look at them closely.

-"The Valley Manuscript" aka The Diary of Margaret Lynn Lewis aka "The Commonplace Book of Margaret Lynn Lewis" has been reported in family legend as containing an extract from a personal "diary" written by Margaret Lynn Lewis (1693-1773).
-However, while it appears to contain some accurate Lewis data, its authenticity has been disproven.
-(I did not have the feeling of genuineness when reading it.)
+"The Valley Manuscript" aka The Diary of Margaret Lynn Lewis aka "The Commonplace Book of Margaret Lynn Lewis" has been reported in family legend as containing an extract from a personal "diary" written by Margaret Lynn Lewis (1693-1773) containing a accounts of their lives.
+However, while it appears to contain some accurate Lewis and other historical data, its overall authenticity has been clearly disproven.
+(I did not have the feeling of genuineness when reading it.
+It seemed way too flowery for a diary/historical account.)
 Further, a portrait that has been circulated as representing Margaret Lynn Lewis has been shown to not be her.

 The preface to the online posting of The Valley Manuscript reads: